treasure-data/prestogres/README.md

 $ gem install --no-ri --no-rdoc pkg/prestogres-0.1.0.gem
 # if this command failed, you may need to install toolchain (gcc, etc.) to build pgpool-II
 ```

-In addition to Prestogres, you need to install PostgreSQL server (with python support) separately.

 ## Runing servers